-What will the metaverse will (and won’t) be, according to 28 experts
+What the metaverse will (and won’t) be, according to 28 experts

 Brands in the metaverse

-Nick Pringle, SVP Executive Creative Director at the digital advertising agency RGA London:
+Nick Pringle, SVP Executive Creative Director at the digital advertising agency R/GA London

 I don’t buy into the dystopian Ready Player One vision of the metaverse, one where we all switch to living in one seamless permanent virtual reality.
 In general humanity is too strong for that, and real life is too rich.
 I do think we’ll start to spend serious time in virtual spaces over the coming years—social media scrolling will be replaced by strolling virtual worlds, but we’ll still nip to the pub for pie, a pint, and a catch-up with mates.
 Some things can’t be replaced.
 In terms of AR, I think the big opportunity is in merging virtual and physical product experiences.
 Take sneakers, when I buy a physical sneaker it should unlock the virtual version and vice versa.
 The Roblox/Fortnite generation will look for brands that blend the real and unreal, and let them show that off to friends–repping your virtual style in the real world is a solid use case for AR.

-Emma Ridderstad, CEO & cofounder of AR/VR brand experience developer Warpin:
+Emma Ridderstad, CEO & cofounder of AR/VR brand experience developer Warpin

 Building the metaverse at-large will be a collaborative effort between brands and consumers, and the winning brands will be those which manage to engage, and include, their audiences in the creative process.
 For example, if a shopper can co-create a garment, as we did with H&M and Star Wars in AR, they will be so much more engaged with the product, and subsequently the brand.